apereo/cas/cas-server-documentation/installation/Service-Management.md

 * Forced authentication - Provides administrative control for forced authentication.
 * Attribute release - Provide user details to services for authorization and personalization.
 * Proxy control - Further restrict authorized services by granting/denying proxy authentication capability.
-* Theme control - Define alternate CAS themese to be used for particular services.
+* Theme control - Define alternate CAS themes to be used for particular services.

 The service management webapp is a Web application that may be deployed along side CAS that provides a GUI to manage service registry data.